SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/authorisation/reset-password.md

     > 🚧 *Important*
     >
-    > *In case you cannot find the confirmation email, remember to check your spam or junk folders.*
+    > * The Reset my password activation link in the received email is available once per 24 hours only.
+After that, you need to submit a new request.
+In case you cannot find the confirmation email, remember to check your spam or junk folders.*

     ***
   </ToggleListItem>

   <br />